AVividLight/Thousand-Days-and-a-Day/README.md

 #Naught to Sixty for the Novice
 ### You do have a compiler, right?
-If you're on Mac OS X, download the latest stable version of [XCode](https://developer.apple.com/xcode/), for Windows, use [Visual Studio](https://www.visualstudio.com), and Linux, [GCC](https://gcc.gnu.org).
+If you're on Mac OS X, download the latest stable version of [XCode](https://developer.apple.com/xcode/), for Linux, try [GCC](https://gcc.gnu.org).
+Windows users should also consider [GCC](https://gcc.gnu.org), although [Visual Studio](https://www.visualstudio.com) may be easier to set up.
+Keep in mind that [VS does not have a full C++ 14/17 feature-set](https://msdn.microsoft.com/en-us/library/hh567368.aspx).

 ### Don't forget CMake!
 Basically, CMake works with your compiler to build the program, and saves us a lot of time.
 Once you set everything up, you'll only use CMake every once in a while, so don't worry too much about it.
 If this is your first time building a program without an IDE, just remain calm, and be sure to follow the steps provided.